immutant/lein-immutant/docs/testing.md

   Cluster mode can be specified on the command line as `-c` or `--cluster`, or disabled with `--no-cluster`.

+* `:debug?` - If true, the server will be started with remote-debugging enabled.
+This means it will start, but immediately suspend, waiting for a remote debugger to attach to port 8787.

+  Debug mode can be specified on the command line as `-d` or `--debug`, or disabled with `--no-debug`.

 * `:jboss-home` - Specifies the path to the WildFly install to be used.